-Yes No C2 Do you have a policy of placing students on a waiting list? Х ~~ If we also a supervise the supervisers helps for fall 0004 admissions.

-- C2 If yes, please answer the questions below for fall 2004 admissions: C2 Number of qualified applicants offered a placed on waiting list - C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted

-C2 Is your waiting list ranked?
+Yes No C2 Do you have a policy of placing students on a waiting list? х C2 If yes, please answer the questions below for fall 2007 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+C2 If yes, do you release that information to students?

+C2 Do you release that information to school counselors?